Estimating Gaussian mixtures using sparse polynomial moment systems: Introduction

-There are two Gaussian mixture densities with these eight moments.
+There are two Gaussian $3$-mixture densities with these eight moments.
+The weights and individual components for each of the mixture models are shown in \Cref{fig:individual_components}.

 These densities are shown in \Cref{fig:param_recov_ex} where it is seen that they are almost indistinguishable.
 In contrast, the individual components and weights are noticeably different.
 The weights and individual components for each of the mixture models are shown in \Cref{fig:individual_components}.

 \end{example}